IBM/cp4ba-client-onboarding-scenario/22.0.1/Step 4 - Workflow Solution.md

 7. Click on the **Add** button to close the dialog.

-8. Follow the same step to grant access to **IBM RPA Toolkit** toolkit.
+8. Follow the same steps to grant access to **IBM RPA Toolkit** toolkit.

 Once you have imported the Workflow solution, [import the required objects in Filenet Content Manager](Step%205%20-%20Content%20Manager.md).